 The IMPACT Survey is a joint initiative between the umbrella organization Osteogenesis Imperfecta Federation Europe (OIFE), the OI Foundation & the pharma company Mereo BioPharma.
-The survey was launched in English language on June 30th 2021.
-Six more languages will be added as soon as possible.
-We will need the help of all our member organizations and the OI-community to spread the word and encourage as many people with OI (and parents) to fill in the survey.
+The survey was launched the first week of July and is available in eight languages: English, Spanish, French, German, Italian, Russian, Dutch and Portugese.
+It will be open until September the 10th 2021.
+We need the help of all our member organizations and the OI-community to spread the word and encourage as many people with OI and parents of children with OI to fill in the survey.

 What is the IMPACT survey?

 The IMPACT Survey is an international research project exploring the real impact OI has on people’s lives.
 The IMPACT Survey is aimed at capturing and quantifying the true challenges of life with OI to enable better diagnosis, treatment and care, and to support availability of potential future treatments for OI.

 The survey is developed for the following primary target groups:

 - Adults with OI (over 17 years old)

 - Parents of children with OI – who don’t have OI themselves

 - Parents of children with OI who have children with OI